Jigsaw (Marvel Comics): Television

 Billy Russo / Jigsaw appears in The Punisher (2017), portrayed by Ben Barnes.
 This version is Frank Castle's former best friend who served alongside him in the Marine Corps Force Reconnaissance as a Scout Sniper.
 After leaving the Marines, Russo founded a private military company called Anvil.
-Coming from a traumatizing background, he is nicknamed "Billy the Beaut" by Castle due to his good looks and womanizing habits.
 Throughout the first season, Russo works with his former commanding officer William Rawlins to eliminate Castle and anyone who could link them to their illegal affairs in Kandahar while pursuing a relationship with DHS agent Dinah Madani.
-However, Madani gradually deduces Russo's criminal activities while Castle kills Rawlins and grievously disfigures Russo's face before the latter is hospitalized.
-In the second season, Russo begins wearing a mask with a shattered visage and receives psychiatric help from Dr. Krista Dumont to address his scars and memory loss.
+However, Madani deduces Russo's criminal activities while Castle kills Rawlins and disfigures Russo's face before the latter is hospitalized.
+In the second season, Russo begins wearing a mask with a shattered visage and receives psychiatric help from Dr. Krista Dumont to address his scars and memory loss, having no knowledge of his actions against Castle or of Castle being the one responsible for his injuries.
 After re-encountering Castle and following a failed bank robbery, Russo attempts to flee with Dumont, only for Madani to find them and get Dumont to safety.
 Russo takes refuge in Curtis Hoyle's workplace basement, but Curtis alerts Castle, who finds and kills Russo.